 The Montessori math curriculum was one of the first areas that helped me fall in love with Montessori education.
 I was especially impressed with the brilliance of the Montessori math materials for teaching the decimal system.
 I still am.
 I have a post with a number of math resources:

 I’m totally in love with Montessori language activities and the use of phonics to teach reading.
 My kids were, too.
 I always have to smile when I think back on the early Montessori language activities with my son.
 See “Learning to Read Can Be Just a Fun Game.”
 I

 Along with practical life activities, sensorial activities are some of the most important activities for young children.
-I have a post with lots of sensorial resources: Montessori Sensorial Activities.
+Montessori Sensorial Activities I have a post with lots of sensorial resources: Montessori Sensorial Activities.
 I also like videos that show Montessori sensorial demonstrations and activities in action.
-See Free Montessori Video Lessons Online for
+See Free Montessori Video

 Practical life activities are probably the most important activities in Montessori education because they help children develop qualities that will help in almost every area of life.
 Those qualities are order, concentration, coordination, and independence.
 I have a post with lots of practical life resources: Montessori Practical Life Activities.

 If you’re a parent or teacher who hasn’t had Montessori teacher training but would like to use Montessori activities, you’ll find online videos to be extremely helpful.
 It’s much easier to feel confident giving Montessori presentations when you’ve seen someone present a Montessori activity, even if it is on

 Welcome to part 3 of the ABCs of Montessori!
 You’ll find ABCs of Montessori A-H here and ABCs of Montessori I-P here.
 At my ABCs of Montessori page, you’ll find more about my series as well as the entire ABCs of … series by 60+ bloggers from Kid Blogger